qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

      - comp_arc_sta
      - comp_arc_sta_t

-To represent the CI build tool artifact an additional container (or package) is introduced.
+To represent the CI build tool module (for example a `Bazel Modules <https://bazel.build/external/module>`_) an additional container (or package) is introduced.
 It can only contain components:

 .. list-table:: Definition of the static module view
    :header-rows: 1